jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 2. Explicit and Structure Recursion - We will begin by discussing the drawbacks of explicit recursion and why we should always use structured programming if possible.
-3. Pattern and Fix-point of functors - Given a recursive data structure we will show how to abstract away recursion at the type level.
+3. Pattern and Fix Point of Functors - Given a recursive data structure we will show how to abstract away recursion at the type level.
-4. Catamorphism - The generalised fold.
-We will discuss its derivation, present useful theorems and termination.
+4. Recursion Schemes - The generalised fold.
+We will discuss its derivation, useful theorems and termination.

-Introduction to Category Theory
+2 Introduction to Category Theory
 ------------------------------------

 Category theory is one of the most abstract theory in mathematics, it is a study of mathematical structure.
-Its abstractness suggests it has more form than content but its general nature allows it to be applied to many areas of computer science: from the design of programming languages to automata theory \[reference here?\].
+Its abstractness suggests it has more form than content which perhaps is one of its strengths, its general nature allows it to be applied to many areas of computer science: from the design of programming languages to automata theory \[reference here?\].